samborkent/plasma-solver/README.md

 # Assumptions
 * The excitation energy of the atoms in the unit cell induced by the ablation laser is neglected.
-* The laser spot is assumed to be square, resulting in a cilcular plasma cross-section.
+* The laser spot is assumed to be square, resulting in a circular plasma cross-section.
 * The background gas starts out with zero velocity: the room temperature velocity is aroung 400 m/s, which is two orders smaller than the plasma